 One of the most important facets of steel extrusion is being able to make parts quickly for a wide range of different industries.
 At TFG USA, we are proud to be able to do just that.

 For example, if you are working for a construction company or other firm that works to erect or repair structures, we can answer any call for necessary parts, allowing you to construct building frames with ease.
+Looking for brass extrusion capabilities?
+We handle that also.

 The same holds true for the automotive sector.
 Michigan is one of the great auto capitals of the world, and we are extremely proud to be able to help the auto workers in our state be able to produce the parts they need to keep factories in the Motor City and the rest of the state’s auto industry humming along.